rossriley/capistrano-simpledeploy/README.md

 gem 'capistrano-simpledeploy'
 ```

-3. Finally run `bundle` from the command line in the root directory of your project.
+Step 3: Run `bundle` from the command line in the root directory of your project.
 You should get an output like the following:

 ```
 Fetching gem metadata from https://rubygems.org/.......